ThomasGus/uw-cybersec-huskey-manager/README.md

     ```
 ### Now that we understand how our logger component works, let's go ahead and get started using it!

-1. Copy and paste the code for our new loggly component into a php file called `loggly-logger.php`, make sure this file is located in `public > webapp > components > loggly-logger.php`.
+1. Copy and paste the code for our new loggly component into a php file called `loggly-logger.php`, make sure this file is located in ` webapp > public > components > loggly-logger.php`.

 2. Paste in your loggly customer token into your .env file, and assign it the `LOGGLY_TOKEN` variable.